Responsibility for the September 11 attacks: Osama bin Laden statements after attacks

-In an interview with bin Laden, published in the Pakistani newspaper Ummat Karachi on September 28, 2001, he stated: "I have already said that I am not involved in the September 11 attacks in the United States.
+According to a CNN report, Taliban government in Afghanistan denied that Bin Laden had any ties to September 11 attack and claimed that he had no access to communications with the outside world.
+In an interview with bin Laden published in the Pakistani newspaper Ummat Karachi on September 28, 2001, he stated: "I have already said that I am not involved in the September 11 attacks in the United States.
 As a Muslim, I try my best to avoid telling a lie.
-I had no knowledge of these attacks, nor do I consider the killing of innocent women, children and other humans as an appreciable act."
-There was reportedly no way to prove the e-mail published in Pakistan came from bin Laden.
-The Taliban denied he had access to any communications.
+I had no knowledge of these attacks, nor do I consider the killing of innocent women, children and other humans as an appreciable act.
+Islam strictly forbids causing harm to innocent women, children and other people.
+Such a practice is forbidden even in the course of a battle.
+It is the United States, which is perpetrating every maltreatment on women, children and common people of other faiths, particularly the followers of Islam."

 In late October 2001, Al Jazeera journalist Tayseer Allouni conducted an interview with Osama bin Laden which was videotaped.
 Al-Jazeera refused to broadcast it and terminated its affiliation agreement with CNN due to CNN's broadcasting of the interview on January 31, 2002.
 In the interview, bin Laden addressed the September 11 attacks, saying:

 In November 2001, US forces recovered a videotape from a bombed house in Jalalabad, Afghanistan which showed a man purported to be Osama bin Laden talking to Khaled al-Harbi.
 In the tape, bin Laden talks of planning the attacks.
 Translations from the tape include the following lines: